kacheio/docs/docs/reference/cache.md

 ### Expiration

 The lifetime of a cached item is represented by its TTL (time-to-live).
-An item lives in cache until its TTL elapses and the cached resource expires.
+An item lives in the cache until its TTL elapses and the cached resource expires.
 After that time, the item is removed from the cache.
 Resources within their TTL are considered fresh, while stale resources are those whose lifetime has already expired.
-Setting the right lifetime durations is fundamental for a healthy cache, avoids consuming valuable system resources such as cache memory and ensures that users have an optimal experience.
+Setting the right lifetime durations is fundamental for a healthy cache, avoids consuming valuable system resources such as cache memory, and ensures that users have an optimal experience.

-For an HTTP cache that stores responses, the TTL can be set via [HTTP header](#cache-control) either by the origin servers or by Kache itself.
+For a HTTP cache that stores responses, the TTL can be set via [HTTP header](#cache-control) either by the origin servers or by Kache itself.
 If set by the origin server, Kache respects those values.
-Changing or overriding these values is still possible through the configuration.
-If no TTLs have been set by the origin server, Kache applies default and custom TTLs per path and resource.
+Changing or overriding those values is still possible through the configuration.
+If no TTLs have been set by the origin server, Kache applies default and custom TTLs that can be defined per path and resource.

-For example, the following configuration configures the HTTP cache with a default TTL (time-to-live) of 1200s for each resource, but applies custom and finer-grained TTLs to specific paths and resources.
+For example, the following configuration configures the HTTP cache with a default TTL (time-to-live) of 1200s for each resource, but applies custom and more fine-grained TTLs to specific paths and resources.

 === "YAML"
   ```yaml